Ways to Create and Maintain Healthy Credit

 Consider the following options:

-Refinance your mortgage.
 If interest rates have dropped since you took out your mortgage, consider refinancing to lower your monthly payments.
-Consult a Sandy Spring Bank Mortgage Banker for current rates and refinancing options.
+Consult a Sandy Spring Bank mortgage banker for current rates and refinancing options.

 1Please consult your tax adviser regarding tax deductibility.